michaelmcandrew/civicrm-user-guide-gitbook/advanced-configuration/email-system-configuration.md

 address.

 -   Specify the mail **server, username, and password** you used when creating the account.
+Note that some mail-servers require a full email as the username; Some just do the first part; and sometimes the username doesn’t match the email address.
+You'll need to work out what is appropriate for your mail server.
--   The **local part**is optional and only relevant if you were able to set up an account using sub-addressing.
+-   The **local part** is optional and only relevant if you were able to set up an account using sub-addressing.
 It should be the account you created with '+' or '-' appended , e.g., "return+" or "return-".
 -   The **email domain**is the domain of your email address